twmht/Modified_GibbsLDA/README.md

 You can download the original version GibbsLDA++-0.2 from http://gibbslda.sourceforge.net/

-The original version can not produce correct result if any of input document which length exceed 1MB.
+The original version can not produce the correct results if any of input document which length exceeds 1MB.

 I just fix this limit.